postmodern/spidr/README.md

   * Every visited Page.
   * Every visited URL.
   * Every visited URL that matches a specified pattern.
+  * Every origin and destination URI of a link.
   * Every URL that failed to be visited.
 * Provides action methods to:
   * Pause spidering.